UCL-RITS/mkdocs-rc-docs/README.md

  - Application pages that haven't rendered need to be manually converted.
 Thankfully, it's not *that* much work, but there are a lot of them and some of them are functional duplicates of other pages.

 Some pages need non-trivial changes, in most cases because they're extremely out-of-date.
 I've put these in `needs_work` directories.

+Remember to use `git rm` to remove pages that you're deleting from the repository, not just normal `rm`.